$60.00 members / $100.00 nonmembers 4.0 CE credits

 Purchase Already purchased?
 Sign in to take this course »

-Review the types, risks, symptoms, treatment and complications of diabetes, including the effects of diabetes on pregnancies and the complementary adjunct therapies available.
+Review the types, risks, symptoms, treatment and complications of diabetes.
+Explore the effects of diabetes on pregnancies and the complementary adjunct therapies available.
 Learn methods to successfully expand your massage therapy practice to include clients with diabetes.

 Related: Research on and Treatment of Diabetes | 2 CE Credits

-- Understand the role massage therapy can play for clients with diabetes and your practice.
+- Describe the role massage therapy can play for clients with diabetes.

 - Define the types of diabetes and the conditions that may arise for massage clients with diabetes.

-- Describe the risk factors and statistics for those with diabetes.
+- Identify the risk factors for those with diabetes.

-- Describe the effects of diabetes on pregnancies.
+- Discuss the effects of diabetes on pregnancies.

 About the author(s)